An Empirical Study of Kotlin-Java Cross-Dependency Issues and Their Detection: Results

-The results of RQ2 reveal that source files participating in Kotlin-Java interactions undergo more commits and are prone to changes.
+RQ2's results reveal that Kotlin source files participating in Kotlin-Java interactions undergo more commits and are prone to changes.
 To answer RQ3, we delve into the details of why certain Kotlin-Java interactions are problematic.
-Following the approach described in Section~\ref{subsec:approach2}, we identified common mistakes in Kotlin-Java problematic interactions.

-Table~\ref{tbl:rq3} presents the data in the process of locating commits involving problematic Kotlin-Java interactions.
-Initially, there were 83,792 commits among these projects.
-After filtering commits with comments containing the words `fix', `bug', `issue' or `exception', there were 5,137 remaining commits.
-These 5,137 commits were compared with the dependency graphs of the latest version, resulting in 1,314 commits with modified files participating in Kotlin-Java interactions.
-Finally, we manually inspected these 1,314 commits and confirmed 103 commits containing fixes for problematic Kotlin-Java interactions.
-After discussion among three developers, we classified 98 of these 103 problematic Kotlin-Java interactions into 7 categories according to the issue and fixing strategies.
+Following the approach described in Section~\ref{subsec:approach2}, we first located 2,915 commits involving certain code changes, which may signal problematic Kotlin-Java interactions.
+Then we manually inspected these commits and confirmed 308 commits containing fixes for 310 problematic Kotlin-Java interactions (note that in our previous conference paper~\cite{feng2024cross}, keyword searching identified 5,137 commits, of which 103 were true Kotlin–Java interaction patches, yielding a precision of 2.0\%.
+In this submission, using an improved \texttt{gumtree}-based method, we achieved a precision of 10.6\%).
+After discussion among three developers, we classified these 310 problematic Kotlin-Java interactions into 10 categories according to the issue and fixing strategies in Kotlin-Java problematic interactions.
 Table~\ref{tbl:smell} lists these categories and their occurrences.
-In the following, we provide an example for each of these 7 categories.
+In the following, we provide an example for each of these 10 categories.